mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/networking/use-istio/index.md

 <p class="message--note"><strong>NOTE: </strong>Usage and installation of Istio on DKP is currently a self-service feature.</p>

 ## Before you begin
-Before starting this tutorial, you should verify the following:
+Before you begin, verify the following:

 - You must have access to a Linux, macOS, or Windows computer with a supported operating system version.